Is It Better to Use an Electric or a Manual Toothbrush?

 - Rinse your toothbrush and store it upright to air dry — and keep it out of range of the toilet which can spray germs when flushing.

-- Floss once per day, either after or brushing.
+- Floss once per day, either after or before brushing.

 - Mouth rinses are optional and shouldn’t replace flossing or brushing.

 If you experience any bleeding, talk with your dentist.
-A number of things can cause bleeding when you brush and floss, such as:
+Several things can cause bleeding when you brush and floss, such as:

 Sometimes people have bleeding gums when they’ve gone too long between brushing and flossing, and the plaque really starts to build up.
 So long as you are gentle, brushing and flossing should not actually cause bleeding.

 - Brush twice a day for at least two minutes each time and floss daily.